jacobmattp/BIOL3070-JacobPeterson/Warmup-RMD-Jacob-Peterson.md

 to be directly proportional to its high population density in the study region.
 This correlation suggests that WNV infection rates among local bird species are largely a function of their relative abundance, rather than a species-specific susceptibility.

-## Interpretation of 1st analysis (e.g. barplots)

-House finches were both the most common birds and most common carrier of WNV.
+Our findings clearly strongly point towards the house finch as a reservoir for WNV.
+What our study lacks is causation as we have only determined correlation.
+Furthermore, our study is limited in scope sticking only to the Salt Lake City region.
+A further study could examine larger regions. \## Interpretation of 1st analysis (e.g. barplots) House finches were both the most common birds and most common carrier of WNV.
 This supports our hypothesis.

 ## Interpretation of 2nd analysis (e.g. generalized linear model)

 The generalized linear models quantify the relationship suggested by the bar plots, confirming that the association between House Finches and West Nile Virus is statistically significant.
-Two separate models were run to test this relationship:
+Two models were run to test this relationship:

-Predicting WNV Presence/Absence (glm1): This first model (a logistic regression) tested whether the number of House Finch bloodmeals could predict if a location was WNV-positive or negative.
+Predicting WNV Presence/Absence.
+This first model tested whether the number of House Finch bloodmeals could predict if a location was WNV-positive or negative.
 The results show a positive and statistically significant relationship (coefficient = 0.3468, p-value = 0.0287).
-This means that as the number of House Finch bloodmeals increases, the probability of a site testing positive for WNV also significantly increases.
+As the number of house finch blood meals increase, the probability of testing positive for WNV increases.

-Predicting WNV Infection Rate (glm2): The second model tested if the number of House Finch bloodmeals could predict the actual infection rate (loc_rate) at a site.
+Predicting WNV Infection Rate.
+The second model tested if the number of House Finch bloodmeals could predict the actual infection rate at a site.
 This model also found a positive and highly statistically significant relationship (coefficient = 0.027479, p-value = 4.54e-05).
-This result indicates that for every additional House Finch bloodmeal found, the WNV infection rate is predicted to rise by approximately 0.027. \# CONCLUSION
+For every additional house finch bloodmeal found, the WNV infection rate will rise approximately 0.027 \# CONCLUSION

 The evidence from this study strongly supports our initial hypothesis.
 The house finch is the most common carrier for West Nile Virus in the